 - Description: The instrument cannot phase lock to the DUT for data acquisition.
-This is generally due to highly unstable DUT's such as free running VCO's. - Troubleshooting: Ensure the instrument has had at least a 10 minute warm up period from being powered on, and that the DUT has had sufficient warm up time if required.
+This is generally due to highly unstable DUT's such as free running VCO's, phase hits, or drifting of the instrument internal OCXO's. - Troubleshooting: Ensure the instrument has had at least a 10 minute warm up period from being powered on, and that the DUT has had sufficient warm up time if required.
 Change the PLL Lock Bandwidth setting to 'Wide'.
 Run the LO Calibration routine.